 This past weekend my co-worker, Alynne, and I got to enjoy a few local spots.

 Our morning started at the John Brown House located on Power Street near Brown University.
 We were given the first guided tour of the day by a very nice fellow named Lylle (self-guided and audio tours are also available).
-Right away he told us that the tour was an hour long.
-He was very informative as he went from room-to-room explaining their various uses for the family.
+Right away he told us that the tour was an hour-long.
+He was very informative as he went from room to room explaining their various uses for the family.
 The house was built in 1788 by John Brown, a merchant, patriot, politician, and slave trader.
-This Power Street mansion played host to Presidents Washington, Jefferson and John Quincy Adams.
-The house was donated in 1942 to the Rhode Island Historical Society where it was used as an administration building until it was turned into the museum in the 1970’s.
+This Power Street mansion played host to Presidents Washington, Jefferson, and John Quincy Adams.
+The house was donated in 1942 to the Rhode Island Historical Society where it was used as an administration building until it was turned into a museum in the 1970s.
 I won’t tell you too much more as it will ruin the tour for you.
 We both highly recommend the guided tour as we learned so much!

 Marketing & Office Manager